 This course emphasizes fluency speaking and is designed to provide students the opportunity to practice the language through discussion of selected texts and topics of interest.
 Spanish 6 prepares students to express opinions, ideas, points of view and critiques on debates, readings and films.
 With this goal in mind, this course will also provide exposure to other language skills important to the development of fluency in speaking Spanish.
 The course will meet for three hours per week with the instructor and one hour with a teaching assistant.
 This course counts for the major.

 For students who have completed Spanish 05 or with permission of Language Coordinator.
 Limited to 15 students.
 Fall semester: Visiting Lecturer Twardy and Assistants.
-Spring semester: Lecturer Ferrer-Medina and Assistants.2016-17: Offered in Fall 2016 and Spring 2017
+Spring semester: Lecturer Ferrer-Medina and Assistants.2019-20: Not offered

 In this course students will learn how to approach writing as a process.
 The emphasis is on writing as a communicative act rather than as a mere language exercise.
 As such, emphasis is given to the interaction between the author and the text, the target audience, and the purpose and message of the final product.
 In order to develop the necessary skills that good writers should have, the course will focus on expanding vocabulary, exploring rhetorical techniques for organizing information, developing strategies for writing, and characterizing the target audience(s).
 At the same time we will insist upon critical readings, and the processes of revising and editing.
 In addition, this course includes the study of written texts (narrative, description, poems, reports, essays, letters, etc.), and of literature's many genres and subgenres (prose, poetry, drama, etc.).
 This course counts for the major.
 Conducted entirely in Spanish.